 Occupies an area covering some six-thousand two-hundred plus square kilometres.
 Has an approximate population of one-hundred and fifty thousand inhabitants.
 The main commercial centre is the city of Portalegre.

 Alter do Chão, Arronches, Avis, Campo Maior, Castelo de Vide, Crato, Elvas, Fronteira, Gavião, Marvão, Monforte, Mora, Nisa, Ponte de Sor, Portalegre.

-Occupies an area covering some eight thousand five hundred plus square kilometers and an approximate population of one hundred and fifty thousand inhabitants.
+Occupies an area covering some eight thousand five hundred plus square kilometres.
+Has an approximate population of one-hundred and fifty thousand inhabitants.
 The main commercial centre is the city of Beja.

 Baixo Alentejo sub-region has thirteen municipalities:

 Aljustrel, Almodôvar, Alvito, Barrancos, Beja, Castro Verde, Cuba, Ferreira do Alentejo, Mértola, Moura, Ourique, Serpa, Vigueira.

 Where to stay: Santa Clara Quinta do Barranco da Estrada (Paradise in Portugal), Santa Clara, Odemira, Alentejo.
 Frank and his wife Daniela are two of the most generous people you will ever meet with their location overlooking the Santa Clara Reservoir and hospitality second to none.
 If you enjoy a stunningly beautiful and tranquil setting and happen to enjoy sailing, swimming, hiking, or bird watching then this is the place to stay.